digital-asset/daml-finance/docs/source/overview/extending-daml-finance.rst

   settlement instructions in off-ledger rails.
 This could include, for example, information required to create SWIFT messages.
-- Cross-ledger settlement: mechanisms like Hashed Timelock Contracts or custodial-bridged settlement might require a custom implementation of settlement choices.
+- Cross-ledger settlement: mechanisms like Hashed Timelock Contracts or custodial-bridged settlement might require a custom implementation of the settlement choices.